 - the date of last modification of the document, the last-modified date.

-- an opaque string, uniquely identifying each version, called the entity tag or the etag.
+- an opaque string, uniquely identifying each version, called the entity tag, or the etag.

-The kind of validation is independent of the validator used; both
+The kind of validation is independent of the validator used.
+Both

-ETag allow both types of validation though the complexity to implement it on the server side may vary.
+ETag allow both types of validation, though the complexity to implement it on the server side may vary.
 HTTP uses strong validation by default, and it specifies when weak validation can be used.

 Several HTTP headers, called conditional headers, lead to conditional requests.
 These are:

-- Succeeds if the
+Succeeds if the

 ETagof the distant resource is equal to one listed in this header.
-By default, unless the etag is prefixed with
+It performs a strong validation.

 Succeeds if the

-- Succeeds if the
+Succeeds if the

 Last-Modifieddate of the distant resource is more recent than the one given in this header.

-- Succeeds if the
+Succeeds if the